nikhilnair31/The-Mass/README.md

 ## To-do

-[ ] Add a locked door shake effect
+[ ] Remove canBePicked from parent Controller_Interactables script
+[ ] see how to get typwriter effect corecttly when using rich text [ ] Fix entrance door shake broken
 [ ] Improve thrown object trajectory
 [ ] Add effects for shower warping
 [ ] Improve effects for barrier (make visible when close and on thrown items impacting)